CaptJaybles/SynologyLLM/README.md

     /override

-  6) If system runs to low on memory the model will suspend out of RAM until it is back down again, adjust for your own PC (disabled by default to enable set MEMORY_CHECKER = True)
+  6) If system runs to low on memory the model will suspend out of RAM until it is back down again, adjust for your own PC (disabled by default to enable set MEMORY_CHECKER = True) *this feature only works correctly if you are using CPU only

 TODO